AemonCao/AemonCao.github.io/source/about/index.md

 * The New Colossus

-  > Not like the brazen giant of Greek fame,<br>With conquering limbs astride from land to land;<br>Here at our sea-washed, sunset gates shall stand<br>A mighty woman with a torch, whose flame<br>Is the imprisoned lightning, and her name<br>Mother of Exiles.
-From her beacon-hand<br>Glows world-wide welcome; her mild eyes command<br>The air-bridged harbor that twin cities frame.<br><br>"Keep, ancient lands, your storied pomp!" cries she<br>With silent lips.
-"Give me your tired, your poor,<br>Your huddled masses yearning to breathe free,<br>The wretched refuse of your teeming shore.<br>Send these, the homeless, tempest-tost to me,<br>I lift my lamp beside the golden door!"
+  > Not like the brazen giant of Greek fame,</br>With conquering limbs astride from land to land;</br>Here at our sea-washed, sunset gates shall stand</br>A mighty woman with a torch, whose flame</br>Is the imprisoned lightning, and her name</br>Mother of Exiles.
+From her beacon-hand</br>Glows world-wide welcome; her mild eyes command</br>The air-bridged harbor that twin cities frame.</br></br>"Keep, ancient lands, your storied pomp!" cries she</br>With silent lips.
+"Give me your tired, your poor,</br>Your huddled masses yearning to breathe free,</br>The wretched refuse of your teeming shore.</br>Send these, the homeless, tempest-tost to me,</br>I lift my lamp beside the golden door!"

 * 有志者立长志，无志者常立志。